MichaelHeaton/homelab-infra/docs/02-Workstation-Setup.md

 - Install Terraform and validate setup
 - (Optional) Install Ansible and validate setup on supported platforms

-## Entry Checks

-- macOS or Windows with admin rights
-- Git and GitHub account
-- Docker Desktop available

-## Labs
+With your hardware ready, it’s time to prepare your workstation.
+These tools are the core kit that will let you manage, automate, and interact with every part of your homelab journey.

 ### Preparing Package Managers

 === "macOS"

-    1. Install Homebrew (if not already installed):
+    1. Install Homebrew (macOS package manager) (if not already installed):

         ```bash
         /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"